Lewis-Bright/dark-crusade-upscale-mod/README.md

 ## WTP files
 I believe these files are used for any model which has a team colouring.
 They contain many different elements, the most important for us is the model_name_default.tga file.
 This is what we will be actually upscaling (the rest I'm just enlarging).
 Currently for WTP files I am doing the following:
 * Using the Dawn of War texture tool (can be found online) to extract the WTP file into several TGA files.
 These Targa files have lots of formatting that is frankly irritating to try and get right, before they can be repackaged into WTP files, so keep this in mind.
 I run the gimp script I have attached to transform everything but the \_default.tga file by 4x (you need to have a "new" folder in the same place as the TGA's.
-I have two powershell aliases that help me run this:
+I have a powershell aliases that helps me run this:

 ```
-function upscale($defaultName) {
-        gimp-2.10 -i -b "(resize-image-keep-ratio \`"$defaultName\`" 2048 2048)" -b "(gimp-quit 0)"
-}

-function upscaleSmall($defaultName) {
+function upscaleTo($defaultName, $newRes) {
-        gimp-2.10 -i -b "(resize-image-keep-ratio \`"$defaultName\`" 1024 1024)" -b "(gimp-quit 0)"
+	gimp-2.10 -i -b "(resize-image-keep-ratio \`"$defaultName\`" $newRes $newRes)" -b "(gimp-quit 0)"
 }
 ```